Meghan Markle’s Wedding Hairdresser Explains Her Royal Wedding ‘Messy Bun’

 — Good Morning America (@GMA) May 21, 2018

-Normant also revealed that the key to Meghan Markle’s wedding day bun was inexpensive hairpins and small amounts of styling products including a little hair mousse and a texturizing product to make Meghan’s hair shine.
+Normant also revealed that the key to Meghan Markle’s wedding day bun was inexpensive hairpins and small amounts of styling products, including a little hair mousse and a texturizing product to make Meghan’s hair shine.

 “I just used long, regular pins.
 Things that you could just find in the shop for a few pounds…I dried it with a round brush and then used a little iron on the edges just to give it texture.
 And then put it up.
 Poof!” he said.

 Serge said the style would be easy for royal watchers to do themselves at home.
-As for the royal bride, she was reportedly “very happy” with the final product—and she didn’t have to spend her entire morning in a hairdresser’s chair.
+As for the royal bride, she was reportedly “very happy” with the final product — and she didn’t have to spend her entire morning in a hairdresser’s chair.

 How Meghan Markle's messy bun has become THE hairstylehttps://t.co/7XV1Qdtqka pic.twitter.com/MBDrBGGMqQ